minixxie/wpp-qt/README.md

 By default, Qt do "adjustPan" of the window content when the soft keyboard comes out.
 This is not professional as an app.
 Normally we would like to keep the title bar not moved, but just the content under the title bar to scroll up.
 For android, we can choose "adjustResize" for window:softInputMode in AndroidManifest.xml and Qt has already implemented it since Qt5.3.
 But for iOS, I still couldn't find a work around.
 That's why I did this work around myself:

+By using wpp::qt::QGuiApplication, the whole app is by default with "adjustResize" characteristics for both iOS and Android.
+No setting in AndroidManifest.xml is needed for window:softInputMode, this is implemented in QGuiApplication class.

+Scenario I: I want to scroll a particular flickable when an input box is clicked, so that it will not be covered by the soft keyboard.
 ```QML
 import wpp.qt 2.0